Technoference: A Closer Look

 Technoference doesn’t have to mean the end of closeness.
 With awareness, intentional effort, and sometimes the guidance of a trained couples therapist, you can reclaim presence in your relationship.

 Imagine putting down your phone and feeling fully engaged in a meaningful conversation.
-Imagine enjoying dinner in Lincoln Park or a walk on the Lakefront Trail without the distraction of buzzing notifications.
+Imagine a walk on the Lakefront Trail without the pull of buzzing notifications.
 Imagine looking at your partner and truly being seen.
+That’s what happens when couples take back control of their connection.